Into-The-Grey/TractorBeam/README.md

 ## License

-TractorBeam is licensed under the MIT License.
+TractorBeam is licensed under the GNU General Public License v3.0 License.
 See the LICENSE file for more details.

 ---

 Just like a hungry UFO tractor beam, TractorBeam is always ready to help you gather the web content you need.
 Use it wisely and enjoy the power at your fingertips! 🚀

 ---

-This README provides a playful yet serious overview of TractorBeam, emphasizing its capabilities and ease of use while maintaining a lighthearted tone that fits the theme.